abgulati/hf-waitress/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 # Support and Donations
-I hope that 'HF-Waitress` has been valuable in your work, and I invite you to support its ongoing development!
-If you appreciate the server and would like to contribute to its future enhancements, consider making a donation.
-Your support helps me to continue improving HF-Waitress and adding new features.

-How to Donate
+If 'HF-Waitress` has proved useful to you, please consider donating to support on-going and future development.

 To make a donation, please use the following link to my PayPal:

 [Donate via PayPal](https://www.paypal.com/donate/?business=35EP992TTK5J6&no_recurring=0&item_name=If+you+appreciate+my+work+and+would+like+to+contribute+to+its+ongoing+development+%26+enhancements%2C+consider+making+a+donation%21&currency_code=CAD)